Azure/azure-iot-connected-factory/README.md

-# Microsoft Azure IoT Suite
+# Microsoft Azure IoT solution accelerators
-You can deploy preconfigured solutions that implement common Internet of Things (IoT) scenarios to Microsoft Azure using your Azure subscription.
-You can use preconfigured solutions:
+You can deploy Azure IoT solution accelerators that implement common Internet of Things (IoT) scenarios to Microsoft Azure using your Azure subscription.
+You can use solution accelerators:
 - as a starting point for your own IoT solution.
 - to learn about the most common patterns in IoT solution design and development.

-Each preconfigured solution implements a common IoT scenario and is a complete, end-to-end implementation.
-You can deploy the Azure IoT Suite Connected factory preconfigured solution from [https://www.azureiotsuite.com](https://www.azureiotsuite.com), following the guidance outlined in this [document](https://azure.microsoft.com/en-us/documentation/articles/iot-suite-getstarted-preconfigured-solutions/).
+Each solution accelerator implements a common IoT scenario and is a complete, end-to-end implementation.
+You can deploy the Azure IoT solution accelerator Connected Factory solution accelerator from [https://www.azureiotsolutions.com](https://www.azureiotsolutions.com), following the guidance outlined in this [document](https://www.azureiotsolutions.com/Accelerators#description/CF).
 In addition, you can download the complete source code from this repository to customize and extend the solution to meet your specific requirements.

-## Connected factory Preconfigured Solution
+## Connected Factory solution accelerator
-The Connected factory Preconfigured Solution illustrates how you can get started with your Industry 4.0 digital transformation.
+The Connected Factory solution accelerator illustrates how you can get started with your Industry 4.0 digital transformation.
 It brings together key Azure IoT services to enable the following features: OPC UA data ingestion, OPC UA server management, rules and actions and Azure Time Series Insights.

 ## Release Notes

 #### Deployment Names
 When using the build.ps1 script for deployment, it is recommended that you use a new deployment name each time you deploy the connected factory solution.

-#### Connected factory deployment Time
+#### Connected Factory deployment Time
 It takes approximately 14 minutes to complete the deployment.

-#### Connected factory telemetry Flow
+#### Connected Factory telemetry Flow
 After you have successfully deployed the solution and the web application launches the first time it takes approximately 3 minutes for data to show in the solution dashboard.

 #### Azure Maps
-Connected factory supports the Azure Maps API to show factory locations in the dashboard.
-Please check the [Connected factory FAQ](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-faq-cf) for more details.
+Connected Factory supports the Azure Maps API to show factory locations in the dashboard.
+Please check the [Connected Factory FAQ](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-faq-cf) for more details.

-#### Configure Connected factory
+#### Configure Connected Factory
-The configuration of the Connected factory preconfigured solution is handled in more detail [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-connected-factory-configure).
+The configuration of the Connected Factory solution accelerator is handled in more detail [here](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-connected-factory-configure).

-#### Deploy an edge gateway for the Connected factory
+#### Deploy an edge gateway for the Connected Factory
-If you want to add a new gateway to the Connected factory, please follow the instructions on [this page](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-connected-factory-gateway-deployment).
+If you want to add a new gateway to the Connected Factory, please follow the instructions on [this page](https://docs.microsoft.com/en-us/azure/iot-suite/iot-suite-connected-factory-gateway-deployment).

 #### Simulation VM security
 To upload and start the simulation in the VM, we are adding a public IP interface before we upload the VM scripts and executables.
 This interface is removed after the operation is completed.
 The network interface of the VM is protected by a network security group, which allows only outgoing connections on ports 5671 (AMPQS), 8883 (MQTTS) and 443 (TLS).